 Ok, but you sold me a fight; now I want one!
 Who’s the most powerful in that relationship?

 Well, it depends.
-Money wise, it frequently is an even alliance.
-The person selling the house pays the commission predetermined on the Listing Agreement - usually between 5% to 6% of the sales price - to the listing agent, who splits it with the buyer’s agent.
-However, there are some cases where the person selling the house agrees to pay a 6.5% commission to be divided in a 3.5% share for the listing agent and 3% to the buyer’s agent.
+Moneywise, it frequently is an even alliance.
+The commission paid by the home seller is predetermined on the Listing Agreement - it is usually set between 5% to 6% of the sales price - to the listing agent and the commission is split with the buyer’s agent.
+There are some cases where the person selling the house agrees to pay a 6.5% commission to be divided into a 3.5% share for the listing agent and 3% to the buyer’s agent.
 So, points for the seller’s agent, I guess?

 But, if you think about how agents represent their client’s best interests on a fight of “lower price” versus “higher price”, buyer’s agents can have their revenge because, ultimately, the one with the biggest stakes at play is often the home seller, right?
-Especially in a Buyer’s Market, the buyer’s agent is likely to gloat in the end because he/she will have the bigger leverage to get better deals for his/her clients buying a home.
+Especially in a Buyer’s Market, the buyer’s agent is likely to boast in the end because he/she will have the more significant leverage to get better deals for his/her clients buying a home.
 He/She could make the home seller include the Closing Costs on the final price of the house, for instance.
-Making sure his/her clients are not Experiencing Buyer’s Remorse provides buyer’s agent more quality of sleep and that’s worth a lot in the grownup world, right?
+Making sure his/her clients are not Experiencing Buyer’s Remorse provides the buyer’s agent more quality of sleep, and that’s worth a lot in the grownup world, right?

 Agent Phil finds himself in a dual listing, where he is both the seller’s agent and the buyer’s agent.
-But because Phil is experienced, he knows that he needs to have the consent of both his clients regarding him representing both, because a dual listing occurring without the knowledge of both the home seller and the home buyer might create a conflict of interest and violate the principal fiduciary relationship between an agent and a client, which is illegal.
-But if Grettel and Terry are ok with it and put that in writing; then the dual listing is on.
+Because Phil has experience in real estate, he knows that he needs to have the consent of both his clients regarding him representing both, because a dual listing occurring without the knowledge of both the home seller and the home buyer might create a conflict of interest and violate the principal fiduciary relationship between an agent and a client, which is illegal.
+But if Grettel and Terry are ok with it and put that in writing, then the dual listing is on.

-So, the truth is that even though a seller’s agent and a buyer’s agent are two very different things - because the real estate industry is an industry built on people and their relationship as much as it is an industry built around property and its ratio of supply and demand - the real winner here is - plot twist! - you!
+Even though a seller’s agent and a buyer’s agent are two different occupations - because the real estate industry is built on people and their relationship as much as it is an industry built around the property and its ratio of supply and demand - the real winner here is - plot twist! - you!

 Yes, you, the home seller or home buyer.
-Both of you are the ones benefiting the most by this friendly competition between seller’s agents and buyer’s agent.
-In the end, their dispute is what provides you the best of prizes: that moment where the title of property is transferred and you can finally lay down, take a deep breath and say: "Yup; it’s over, I won".
+Both of you benefit the most from this friendly competition between seller’s agents and buyer’s agent.
+In the end, their dispute is what provides you the best of prizes: that moment where the title of the property is transferred and you can finally lay down, take a deep breath and say: "Yup; it’s over, I won.”